Find a Doctor

 Sunscreen should be worn daily, year-round.
 Sunscreen should be an SPF 15 or higher and applied over the entire body 20 minutes before exposure to the sun.
 Always make sure to check the expiration date of the sunscreen being used, as most only have a shelf life of three years.
 While applying sunscreen, it is suggested to pay close attention to the ears and nose, which are the most common locations for skin cancer to appear.
 Reapplying sunscreen every two hours offers the best protection from a sunburn.

-Lahey Clinic’s Department of Dermatology
+Lahey Hospital & Medical Center’s Department of Dermatology

 to learn more tips on how to stay safe in the summer sun.